Deviled egg: United States of America

+Europe

-In many European countries, especially Belgium, France, the Netherlands and Germany, a variation is served known as "Russian eggs".
+In some European countries, such as Germany, a variation is served known as "Russian eggs".
 This consists of eggs cut in half, served with vegetable macédoine and garnished with mayonnaise, parsley and tomato.
 Contrary to what the name might suggest, the dish does not originate in Russia; its name derives from the fact that the eggs are served on a bed of macédoine, which is sometimes called "Russian salad".
+In German cuisine, other common flavourings of the yolks are anchovies, cheese and caper.